vsui/hypergraph-k-cut/app/hcut/README.md

 - `-s, --seed`: A random seed.
 - `-v, --verbosity`: Controls how much logging is done.
 Higher values mean more logs.
 - `-d, --discover`: The discovery value.
-The contraction algorithm will terminate once a cut with the discovery value is found.
+The procedure will terminate once a cut with the discovery value is found.
 The default is 0.
 - `-r, --runs`: The number of runs.
-The contraction algorithm will repeat its contraction method at most this number of times.
+The procedure will repeat the contraction algorithm at most this number of times.
-The default is specific to the algorithm, but is the value specified by the paper to give the algorithm high chance of success.
+The default is the value specified by the paper to give the procedure high chance of success.

 ### Ordering based min-cut